Cincinnati Bengals: Pro Football Hall of Fame members

 There are four members of the Hall of Fame that have spent some portion of their career with the Bengals, but only Anthony Muñoz and Ken Riley spent their entire playing careers with the Bengals.
+Listed below are only Hall of Famers whose induction includes their tenure with the Bengals.
 Bengals founder and first coach Paul Brown is in the Hall of Fame, but was inducted before founding the team and is not credited as a Bengals Hall of Famer.
+Additionally, the Bengals have had two head coaches, Forrest Gregg and Dick LeBeau inducted for their playing career.

 Cincinnati Bengals individual awards

-40th anniversary team
+40th Anniversary Team

 In 2007, in celebration of their 40th anniversary the Bengals named an all-time team voted on by the fans.

-50th anniversary team
+50th Anniversary Team

+In 2017, in celebration of their 50th anniversary, a team was created based on "career statistics, team records and votes from the Bengals First 50."